Empowering Graph Representation Learning with Test-Time Graph Transformation: More Experimental Results

 \subsection{Comparing Different Self-Supervised Signals}

 As there can be other choices to guide our test-time graph transformation process, we examine the effects of other self-supervised signals.
 We choose the OOD setting to perform experiments and consider the following two parameter-free self-supervised loss: \begin{compactenum}[(a)] \item \textbf{Reconstruction Loss.} Data reconstruction is considered as a good self-supervised signal and we can adopt link reconstruction~\citep{kipf2016variational} as the guidance.
 Minimizing the reconstruction loss is equivalent to maximizing the similarity for connected nodes, which encourages the connected nodes to have similar representations. \item \textbf{Entropy Loss.} Entropy loss calculates the entropy of the model prediction.
 Minimizing the entropy can force the model to be certain about the prediction.
-It has been demonstrated effective in Tent~\citep{wang2021tent} when adapting batch normalization parameters. \end{compactenum} We summarize the results in Table~\ref{tab:ssl}.
-From the table, we observe that in most of the cases, the above two losses underperforms our proposed surrogate loss and even degrade the vanilla performance.
-It validates the effectiveness of our proposed loss in guiding the test-time graph transformation.
+It has been demonstrated effective in Tent~\citep{wang2021tent} when adapting batch normalization parameters. \item {\textbf{SLAPS Loss.} SLAPS~\citep{fatemi2021slaps} utilizes self-supervision to guide the graph structure learning process.
+Specifically, it injects random noise into node features and employs a denoising autoencoder (DAE) to denoise the node features.
+We refer to the loss used for denoising as SLAPS loss and adopt it for TTGT.
+Note that we first train the parameters of the DAE used for denoising while keeping the pre-trained model fixed.
+Then we fix both DAE and the pre-trained model and optimize the test graph for TTGT.} \end{compactenum} We summarize the results in Table~\ref{tab:ssl}.
+From the table, we observe that in most of the cases, the above three losses underperform our proposed surrogate loss and even degrade the vanilla performance.
+It validates the effectiveness of our contrastive loss in guiding the test-time graph transformation.

+{\textbf{Gradient Correlation.} In Figure~\ref{fig:thm1}, we have empirically verified the effectiveness of Theorem~1 when adopting the surrogate loss in Eq.~(\ref{eq:contrast}) as $\mathcal{L}_s$.
+We further plot the values of $\rho(G)$ with different surrogate losses (i.e., entropy, reconstruction and SLAPS) and $\mathcal{L}_c$ on one test graph in \cora in Figure~\ref{fig:thm1-more}.
+We can observe that a positive $\rho(G)$ generally reduces the test classification loss.
+For example, when using entropy loss, the test loss generally reduces when $\rho(G)$ is positive and starts to increase after $\rho(G)$ becomes negative.}